Monty Don: Health

 Don has suffered with depression since his mid-twenties.
 He first wrote about his experiences with it, and its effect on his personal life, in a piece for The Observer in 2000.
 His editor recalled that it "changed the way that people saw him" and Don himself said the article generated "a very immediate response" from readers.
 Don recalled "great spans of muddy time" in his life and realised that gardening "heals me better than any medicine".
 This quote served as the inspiration for William Doyle's 2021 album Great Spans of Muddy Time.

 At one point, Don's wife threatened to leave with their children if he did not seek help.
-After receiving cognitive behavioural therapy and taking Prozac for a short time, Don quit both when he realised his depression was mostly seasonal, which he attributed to seasonal affective disorder, and found relief with a lightbox.
+After receiving cognitive behavioural therapy and taking Prozac for a short time, Don quit both when he realised his depression was mostly seasonal, which he attributed to seasonal affective disorder, and found relief with a light box.

 In August 2007, Don suffered from a bout of peritonitis, an abdominal infection.
 His wife had found him unconscious on the floor and he was rushed to hospital for emergency surgery.

 In February 2008, Don suffered a minor stroke at home.
 He had been feeling unwell since the previous Christmas, owing mostly to exhaustion from travelling to film Around the World in 80 Gardens.
 When his symptoms did not improve, a brain scan weeks later revealed a temporary blockage in one of the arteries to his brain.
 In May 2008 he put his career on hold to recover.

-In 2015 Don said that years of gardening had left him with sore knees, one of which causes constant pain and needs replacing.
+In 2015, Don said that years of gardening had left him with sore knees, one of which causes constant pain and needs replacing.

-In May 2022 it was reported that Don had COVID-19 and had been bedridden for four days.
+In May 2022, it was reported that Don had COVID-19 and had been bedridden for four days.
+He contracted COVID-19 again in May 2023.

 Other

-In July 2006 he appeared on BBC Radio 4's Desert Island Discs, choosing an eclectic mix of pop and classical records; the Beatles' "A Hard Day's Night" was his favourite disc, his book choice was Collected Poems by Henry Vaughan and his luxury item the painting Hendrikje Bathing by Rembrandt.
+In July 2006, he appeared on BBC Radio 4's Desert Island Discs, choosing an eclectic mix of pop and classical records; the Beatles' "A Hard Day's Night" was his favourite disc, his book choice was Collected Poems by Henry Vaughan and his luxury item the painting Hendrikje Bathing by Rembrandt.

-Shortly before he fell ill with his stroke, Don had launched the Monty Don Project, a charity to help persistent offenders and drug addicts heal themselves by working the land.
+In 2006, Don had launched the Monty Don Project, an effort to assist drug users by involving them in agriculture and gardening.
+The project was the focus of both a book and a TV series, Growing Out Of Trouble.

 Honours

 Don was made an Officer of the Order of the British Empire (OBE) in the 2018 Birthday Honours for services to horticulture, to broadcasting and to charity.

-In May 2022 he was awarded the Victoria Medal of Honour by the council of the Royal Horticultural Society.
+In May 2022, he was awarded the Victoria Medal of Honour by the council of the Royal Horticultural Society.

+Don was appointed as a deputy lieutenant of Herefordshire on 14 October 2024.